The First Point

 glared harsh accusations at the traitorous beast, but Naga’s focus remained

 fixed on the body within his shielding wings.
+Prepared for a ghastly sight,

-aside.
+Eena held her breath and pushed a wing aside.
 Her heart was instantly pricked

 by guilt.